Microsoft/azure-docs.pt-pt/articles/container-registry/container-registry-tutorial-base-image-update.md

 ## <a name="base-images"></a>Imagens de base

 O Dockerfiles, que define a maioria das imagens de contentor, especifica a imagem principal na qual se baseia a imagem, que é referida, muitas vezes, como a sua *imagem de base*.
-As imagens básicas normalmente contêm o sistema operacional, por exemplo, [Alpine Linux][base-alpine] ou [Windows nano Server][base-windows], no qual o restante das camadas do contêiner é aplicado.
-Eles também podem incluir estruturas de aplicativo como [node. js][base-node] ou [.NET Core][base-dotnet].
+Base images typically contain the operating system, for example [Alpine Linux][base-alpine] or [Windows Nano Server][base-windows], on which the rest of the container's layers are applied.
+They might also include application frameworks such as [Node.js][base-node] or [.NET Core][base-dotnet].

 ### <a name="base-image-updates"></a>Atualizações da imagem de base